Tekki/onedrive-perl/README.md

     onedrive.pl -x destination[s]
     onedrive.pl --logout destination[s]

+This disconnects the destination from your OneDrive, but keeps the details of the connection and the database of the documents.
+You can authenticate again any time.
-This disconnects the destination from your OneDrive.
-To revoke all the rights you gave to this program, go to your [Microsoft Account](https://account.live.com/consent/Manage) and delete it from the list.
-Of course you can authenticate again any time.
+To revoke all the rights you gave to this program, go to your [Personal Microsoft Account](https://account.live.com/consent/Manage) or to your [Office 365 Business Account](https://portal.office.com/account/#apps) and delete it from the list.